 Who Is Jay Leno?

-Jay Leno was born in New Rochelle, New York, on April 28, 1950.
-Beginning his stand-up career while in college, Leno moved to Los Angeles and wrote for television.
-He became guest host of The Tonight Show in 1987 and took over as permanent host after Johnny Carson retired in 1992.
-Leno stepped down to launch a prime-time show in 2009, but soon returned to The Tonight Show for another four years.
+Beginning his stand-up career while in college, comedian Jay Leno moved to Los Angeles in the 1970s and wrote for television.
+He became a guest host of The Tonight Show in 1987 and took over as permanent host after Johnny Carson retired in 1992.
+Leno stepped down to launch a prime-time show in 2009 but soon returned to The Tonight Show for another four years.
 The comedian has hosted Jay Leno's Garage since 2015.

 Famed comedian and television host Jay Leno was born James Douglas Muir Leno on April 28, 1950, in New Rochelle, New York, to Angelo Leno, an insurance salesman, and Cathryn Leno, a homemaker.
 He later moved to Andover, Massachusetts, where he spent the duration of his childhood.